RahulYadav2620/RahulYadav2620/README.md

 ## Hey there! 👋

-.NET Developer with seven years of experience crafting cutting-edge solutions and prioritizing client satisfaction.
+Microsoft certified .NET Developer with seven years of experience crafting cutting-edge solutions and prioritizing client satisfaction.
 Skilled in developing web applications, optimizing user experiences, and adhering to industry best practices for enhanced performance and efficiency.

 ## About Me